Simple-Home/examplebinding-module/README.md

-## homify-rfoutlet - RF-Outlet Module for homify
+## homify-rfoutlet - RFOutlet Module for homify
 Control you RF-Outlets with homify via 433Mhz

 ## Requirements